The Need Identified

-The Report indicates approximately 1/2 of the cats and 1/3 of the dogs in Maryland’s shelter populations are euthanized for reasons other than owner requested euthanasia.
+The Report indicates approximately half of the cats and a third of the dogs in Maryland’s shelter populations are euthanized for reasons other than owner requested euthanasia.

-The intake, housing, and killing of these animals is costing Maryland taxpayers millions of dollars and a statewide spay/neuter program has huge potential to benefit animals in facilities across the state, and Maryland taxpayers, and low income pet owners.
+The intake, housing, and euthanasia of these animals is costing Maryland taxpayers millions of dollars, and a statewide spay/neuter program has huge potential to benefit animals in facilities across the state, Maryland taxpayers, and low income pet owners.

 Follow this link to see the full report: